1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Installation
 Reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) postet a description about how to create the necessary `firmware.bin` file for installing Klipper: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/)
 So I won't go over that procedure here once again.
-The installation procedure is also described at the [specific chapter of the documenation](https://www.klipper3d.org/Installation.html).
+The installation procedure is also described at the specific chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official documentation.

 Once you've created the `firmware.bin` file, copy it onto your mSD card and flash it as you would do with the stock firmware.
 Note that the screen doesn't update though after the flash procedure is done as the control unit doesn't work with Klipper anymore, it'll stick with the message "Firmware update.
 Please wait.".
 So just wait 5-10min to make sure everything had time enough to be installed, turn off the printer, remove the card and turn on the printer again.
 After that you'd need to continue creating and/or configuring the file `printer.cfg` as that is the file where all the device specific informations are stored.
 You'll also find links to `printer.cfg` files for the **Go** and the **Neo** in that thread which makes it even easier to get started with Klipper.